Nutrition and Wellness Programs

 Food service staff that have completed an Illinois approved FSSMC training would have had to pay a $35 fee to IDPH for the Illinois issued certificate.
 An FSSMC certificate is valid for 5 years from the date of the exam.
 ISBE is not offering FSSMC classes.

-Please contact a local IDPH office for questions regarding the FSSMC requirements and classes.
+Please contact a local IDPH office for questions regarding the FSSMC requirements and classes, and for specific questions related to the Food Handling Regulation Enforcement Act.

 Food Safety Inspections Requirement